IISSI2-IS/DeliverUS-Backend/README.md

 The system has to store the quantity of each product included in the order and the unitary price of each product at the moment of order placement.

-## Conceptual model
+## Class diagram proposed for design
-From the information requirements and objectives described, the following Conceptual model or Entity Diagram is proposed:
+From the information requirements and objectives described, the following class diagram is proposed:

 ![DeliverUS-EntityDiagram drawio (3)](https://user-images.githubusercontent.com/19324988/155700850-bb7817fb-8818-440b-97cb-4fbd33787f20.png)